Tag Archive | "exports"

 Public Meeting for Port of Timaru – Thursday 17 September 2009

 The Maritime Union of New Zealand is hosting a public meeting on the future of the Port of Timaru.
-The meeting will be held at the conference room at “Robbies” (Hibernian Hotel), Latter Street, Timaru on Thursday 17 September starting at 7.30pm sharp.
+The meeting will be held at “Robbies” (Hibernian Hotel), Latter Street, Timaru on Thursday 17 September starting at 7.30pm sharp.

 All concerned local people are invited to the meeting, including port workers, unions, business, industry, farmers, and all those concerned with the future of the port.